PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 ## Miscellaneous notes (to be read!)

-1. The "NMI" (Need More Info) tag is used at the beginning of the life of the issue, when there are still questions about the issue (quality, completeness, etc).
+1. The `NMI` (Need More Info) tag is used at the beginning of the life of the issue, when there are still questions about the issue (quality, completeness, etc).
-2. "Waiting for Author" is used for conversations with the author and for NMI issues when we answer.
-The issue-bot will delete the label when the author answers (to help us filter the issues that needs answers, check the [filter](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aopen+is%3Aissue+label%3ANMI+-label%3A%22Waiting+for+author%22)).
+2. `Waiting for Author` is used for conversations with the author and for `NMI` issues when we answer.
+The **issue-bot** will delete the label when the author answers (to help us filter the issues that needs answers, check the [filter](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aopen+is%3Aissue+label%3ANMI+-label%3A%22Waiting+for+author%22)).
-3. In case of regression discovery, it is essential to share the regressions on #qa-core (Corp Slack) and #dev-core (Public Slack) and to put them in the right project (e.g. if the regression is on PS 1.7.8.5, we put it in the project 1.7.8.5 and in the project [Maxi Kanban](https://github.com/orgs/PrestaShop/projects/7), then the PM will prioritize it).
+3. In case of regression discovery, it is essential to share the regressions on #dev-core (Public Slack) and to put them in the right project (e.g. if the regression is on PS 8.0.0, we put it in the project 8.0.x, then the PM will prioritize it).
-4. Don't hesitate to ping the devs/product/QA on issues where their expertise could help, and to add the corresponding label ("Waiting for PM", "Waiting for Dev", etc).
+4. Don't hesitate to ping the devs/product/QA on issues where their expertise could help, and to add the corresponding label (`Waiting for PM`, `Waiting for Dev`, etc).
     - If you ping someone, ask a direct question!
 Don't waste their time by making them read the whole thread and guess why did you ping them.
-    - If the issue is too technical to reproduce, ping the Sheriff on Slack (DM) while adding the “TBR” and “Waiting for Dev” labels. ([Sheriff's Calendar](https://www.notion.so/Open-Source-Sheriff-be69f240a64e46f892ae75d233cc00b6))
+    - If the issue is too technical to reproduce, ping the Sheriff on Slack (DM) while adding the `TBR` and `Waiting for Dev` labels.
-5. If you don’t know if the issue `Major` or `Minor`, please post it in `#qa-core`]` (Corp Slack) and ping PM (@core-pm) and QA lead, so they can settle the severity.
+5. If you don’t know if the issue is `Major` or `Minor`, please post it in `#dev-core` (Public Slack) and ping PM and QA lead, so they can settle the severity.
+Otherwise, you can check this doc [how-issues-are-sorted](https://devdocs.prestashop-project.org/1.7/contribute/contribution-process/how-issues-are-sorted/).

-[how-issues-are-sorted]: {{< devdocs "contribute/contribution-process/how-issues-are-sorted/" >}}